fram-x/FluidTransitions/README.md

 }
 ```

-Read more about the parameters and functionality for building transition functions here.
+Read more about the parameters and functionality for building [custom transitions](./Examples/docs/CustomTransitions.md).

 #### Delay
 Each transition can be delayed by setting the delay property.
 This will cause the transition to be started a little bit later than the previous one to give the impression that elements appear in sequence.